mossfrond/node-gamepad/readme.md

-Fork of node-gamepad.
+Fork of carldanley/node-gamepad.
 Primarly updated to allow complete logitech/dualaction functionality.
-Other controller untested with changes.
+Other controllers untested with changes.

 ### Supported Controllers